 4. Consult on meaningful issues and give your participants the freedom to express their opinion

-The more people feel passionate about the areas available for consultation, the higher the response levels your Budget Simulator will achieve.
+The more people feel passionate about the areas available for consultation, the higher the response levels you will achieve.
 Your residents are likely to feel more empowered to discuss the budget when the issues are of relative importance.

 Budget Simulator allows for income and expenditure items for this very reason, enabling participants the freedom to say where they would like to increase spending as well as decrease it.
 For example, participants might consider raising local tax rates to subsidise further spend in a particular area that matters to them.